CaesarXInsanium/AlgorithmsWithCXI/src/graphs.md

 ## Other Facts

-- `Hypergraphs` are simlar to undirected graph but contain hyperedges.
+- `Hypergraphs` are similar to undirected graph but contain hyperedges.
 This can connect any number of vertices.
 - `Multigrahs` allow for multiple edges for each pair of vertices.
-- graphs can also be represented as a matrix of size VxV.
-In which each position can be marked with a flag that signifies a edge betweem corresponding vertices.
+- Graphs can also be represented as a matrix of size VxV.
+In which each position can be marked with a flag that signifies an edge between corresponding vertices.